-The Class Teacher journeys with their class through the seven years of primary school, while specialist teachers teach some subjects, such as languages, music, Eurythmy and handwork, the Class Teacher is the primary source of learning.
+The Class Teacher journeys with their class through the seven years of primary school, while specialist teachers teach some subjects, such as languages, music, Eurythmy, handwork, and gardening.
+The Class Teacher is the primary source of learning in the Main Lessons, literacy, numeracy, plays, outdoor and physical education.
 The strength and stability of the relationship that can potentially be formed over these seven years enhances the learning experience, through the teacher’s sound grasp of each individual child’s specific needs.
 A strong sense of social cohesion is also fostered within the class.

 HIGH SCHOOL (14+ YEARS)